kalanaS95/Light-Weight-DIFT/README.md

     drive and download it back from the host computer (emailing this file works too)
 7. Then place the downloaded log file (i.e. “processtrace.txt” file) in to the “Neo4j- Graphing-tool” directory.
 8. Open a terminal window and launch Neo4j front-end.
-Then start the view from the attacker's perspective database (I.e Process_trace_attacker database in my case).
+Then start the view from the adversary's perspective database (I.e Process_trace_attacker database in my case).
-9. Launch jupyter notebook instance and run the “attacker side.ipynb” file (clicking kernel→ Restart and Run all)
+9. Launch jupyter notebook instance and run the “View from the adversary's perspective.ipynb” file (clicking kernel→ Restart and Run all)

 **Note (optional): if you want to run this attack again.
 On the victim side, open a